kjy/Getting-CleaningData_Activity/README.md

 ```
 =================================================================
 To extract only the measurements on the mean and standard deviation for each predictor measurement, I used regular expression, specifcally the grep command to find the indexes of the column names in the merged data set called `mergeALL`.
 These indexes were combined and sorted and saved in a vector.
 The Subject and Activity columns along with the predictors that have mean and standard deviation measurements were column bound to a new dataset, called `data2`.
+The decision was made to exclude predictors that had mean frequency since the instructions specifically stated to extract the predictors that had mean and standard deviation.

 ```{r}
 tally1 <-grep("mean\\(",colnames(mergeALL))